 In answer to the first question set forth in the beginning of this section, the process takes a long period of time because of the volume of litigants passing through the judicial system and because of the availability of the court.
 Additionally, the process moves slowly because the Illinois Rules of Court fail to provide specific pleading time parameters that would speed up the process.
 In answer to second question, the process is expensive because John Doe and Jane Doe along with their attorneys will probably appear in court four to six times before their petitions for temporary orders are ever considered by the Court.
 However, there are strategic methods that when utilized by knowledgeable and skilled attorney will speed up the process and eliminate a lot of stress.

-The law firm of Franks & Rechenberg, P.C. serves clients in Greenwood, Harvard, Huntley and Hebron IL, in addition to many other communities in McHenry County and Lake County.
+The law firm of Franks & Rechenberg, P.C. serves clients in Greenwood, Harvard, Huntley and Hebron IL, in addition to many other communities in McHenry County.
 Please contact us today for a free consultation.